tearust/t-rust/obsidian/tapp_build_newbies/learn_to_build_an_idea_depot/Step6_troubleshooting.md

 If you do not have enough balance but run some task that costs some TEA, you will get error message such as `.... cross-move failed....from .... to .... balance ... overdraft` or something similar.
 When you read this message, you should know you will need more token in your balance.

 Besides some token in your account balance, you will also need to allow this app to use a certain amount of token, this is called set spending limit.
 Fail to do so will also cause similar error message, because the app will be rejected when trying to run some transactions that costs fund but do not have enough spending limit.

+## Still struggling?
+Do not give up, take this shortcut

+If you are still struggle with all the troubles after try all your can do.
+Please do not give up, let's take a shortcut to the final stage.

+You can go to https://github.com/tearust/idea_depot/tree/step6 clone code from there and checkout to step6.
+This is what the code should look like at the end of step5.